p-r-m-n/UTBotCpp_tutorial/README.md

 # UTBotCpp

 ## Introduction
 UTBotCpp is a powerful tool designed to assist in unit test generation for C and C++ projects.
 It operates using a client-server architecture and serves as a wrapper for KLEE, which in turn relies on specific versions of LLVM and GCC.
-This repository uses the example application in [c-example](https://github.com/UnitTestBot/UTBotCpp/tree/main/integration-tests/c-example).
+This repository uses an example application of UTBotCpp, located in [c-example](https://github.com/UnitTestBot/UTBotCpp/tree/main/integration-tests/c-example).

 ## Requirements
 - Ubuntu 20.04